Pacific Community Ventures logo

 Visit Pacific Community Ventures

-Doctor's Verdict on Pacific Community Ventures
+Research Note on Pacific Community Ventures

-Pacific Community Ventures is best for small business owners in underserved California communities — particularly LMI neighborhoods — who need affordable loan capital paired with free advisory support and are comfortable with a mission-driven, non-profit lender.
+Pacific Community Ventures is profile signals for small business owners in underserved California communities — particularly LMI neighborhoods — who need affordable loan capital paired with free advisory support and are comfortable with a mission-driven, non-profit lender.
 The main caveat is geographic and eligibility selectivity: PCV is not a general-purpose national lender, and applicants outside their target communities or regions may not qualify.

 • Small business owners in low-to-moderate income California communities who are underserved by traditional banks